maurer2/typescript-improvements-slides/slides/chapters/modeling-types.md

 layout: two-cols-header-with-gap
 ---

-### Discriminated unions
+### Discriminated unions and discriminant property

-When union types share a common field (usually a string), that field can be used to automatically differentiate members of the union type.
-They are called
-**Discriminated unions**.
-The shared field is called **discriminant property**.
+When union types share a common field with literal string values, that field can be used to automatically differentiate types without explicit type assertion.
+These union types are called discriminated unions.
+The shared field is called discriminant property.

 ::left::